-Sumatran tigers are also poached for their body parts, in part thanks to lax protective measures.
-Tiger skulls, bones, canine teeth, whiskers, and skins all fetch good prices in Sumatra and are smuggled abroad as well.
+These tigers are also poached for their body parts, in part thanks to lax protective measures.
+Tiger bones, skulls, canine teeth, whiskers, and skins all fetch good prices in Sumatra and are smuggled abroad as well.

 Conservation attempts were also hampered by political unrest and violence, though a more normalized situation has allowed them to resume since.

 Efforts to save this rare tiger have been spearheaded by the Sumatran Tiger Project, which has been active in the area since the mid-1990s.
 National parks and special tiger conservation areas have been set up in a cooperative project involving the Indonesian Forest Ministry and the Australia Zoo.